 Tight back is is the most supportive of all the sofa back styles.
 There are no cushions, which is good if you want to sit upright and not bother with fluffing and flipping pillows.
 If you choose a tight back for its supportive qualities, it is important that you don’t have too deep a seat (although if you happen to have a super deep seat with a tight back, a lumbar pillow can help out).

 Cushion back is by far the most common style of upholstery back and has the right amount of support for the majority of us.
 The cushions are cut to fit the sofa perfectly, so that they remain in place.
 The best part is that the pillows are nice and soft to lean back against.
-There is one more level of customization with this kind of sofa: Choose naturalLEE filling if you want something a little firmer and down filling for more softness (although the latter requires more fluffing).
+There is one more level of customization with this kind of sofa: Choose fiber filling if you want something a little firmer, down filling for more softness, or down alternative for the softness of down without the constant fluffing.

 Loose back is the most-comfortable/least-supportive of all the styles.
 Lots of large throw pillows make up the back of the sofa, so it’s perfect if you want something to lounge back in and watch movies (or nap!), but the free style of the cushions can be lacking support of the previous two styles.